 so, V = u + g t = 2 + 9.8×7.6 = 76.48 m/s

 As the parachutist is coming down with a constant velocity, the time for the parachutist(say T) to reach the ground is found using this equation,

 When the canister strikes the ground, the parachutist has dropped 2.0 x 7.6 m = 15.2 m and is 284.8 m above the ground.

-The expression for the distance between the canister and the parachutist is X= distance travelled by the canister – distance travelled by the parachutist
+The expression for the distance between the canister and the parachutist is X= distance traveled by the canister – distance traveled by the parachutist

 or, X = [2t + 4.9t^2] – 2t